CIPHER-SHIVAM/PharmCare/README.md

 Click Save

-Your site will be live at https://cipher-shivam.github.io/PharmCare/
+Your site will be live at: https://cipher-shivam.github.io/PharmCare/

 Manual Upload
 Upload all files to any static hosting service (Netlify, Vercel, AWS S3, Firebase Hosting, etc.)